S22F5/cmus_sixel/README.md

 </picture>

 ## About
-cmus status display program that displays the cover of the current playing song using sixels
+cmus status display program that displays the cover of the current playing song using libsixel

 ## Installation
 1. copy cmus_sixel.sh to $HOME/.config/cmus/